-Kyparissi is a small village in Lakonia, squashed between the slopes of Mountain Parnonas and the shores of Myrtoan Sea.
-It has a character and an architectural style quite different from other seaside villages of Peloponnesos.
+Kyparissi is a small village in Lakonia, squashed between the slopes of Mountain Parnonas and the shores of the Myrtoan Sea.
+It has a character and an architectural style quite different from other seaside villages of Peloponnese.
 Until the 1970s there was no motorway leading to the village and the main way of communicating with the mainland was by the sea.
-Therefore the village developed a way of living similar to that of an island and the main jobs of the inhabitants were related to the sea (sailors, ship owners, fishermen etc).
-Also their houses resembled more the ones at the islands than the ones at nearby villages of Arcadia and Lakonia.
+Therefore the village developed a way of living similar to that of an island and the main jobs of the inhabitants were related to the sea (sailors, ship owners, fishermen, etc).
+Also, their houses resembled more the ones at the islands than the ones at nearby villages of Arcadia and Lakonia.

 During the last years Kyparissi is developing into a quite, peaceful touristic destination with excellent amenities.
-There is a good choice of rooms and hotels and our favourite is Hotel Cavo Cortia (check reviews and rates on Tripadvisor) and also few but excellent restaurants.
+There is a good choice of rooms and hotels and our favourite is Hotel Cavo Cortia and also a few but excellent restaurants.
 Our choice from the restaurants is Trokantero, an excellent Greek tavern with a good variety of local food, fish and meat.
 Here you could taste the local pasta goges (γκόγκες) with local white cheese and fresh butter.

-You can either reach Kyparissi from the road Athens – Sparti – Geraki – Kremasti – Kyparissi (320 klm – 4 hours) or from the road Athens – Argos – Leonidio – Fokianos – Kyparissi (270 klm – 4 1/2 hours).
-Both roads are quite dificult when you leave the National Road – the first from Geraki to Kyparissi and the second from Leonidio to Fokianos – with many turns and narrow points.
+You can either reach Kyparissi from the road Athens – Sparti – Geraki – Kremasti – Kyparissi (320 km – 4 hours) or from the road Athens – Argos – Leonidio – Fokianos – Kyparissi (270 km – 4 1/2 hours).
+Both roads are quite difficult when you leave the National Road – the first from Geraki to Kyparissi and the second from Leonidio to Fokianos – with many turns and narrow points.

 Kyparissi is a true gem, hidden in this isolated corner of Peloponnesos.
 It might be a long and sometimes tiring journey to reach it but you will be rewarded by this unique place.